tymyrddin/blue-intel/source/docs/tools/README.md

 ## What?

-Explore some OSINT tools used to conduct security threat assessments and investigations.
+Explore some non-OSINT tools used to conduct security threat assessments and investigations.

 ## Why?